Fireball (Willow Smith song)

-"Fireball" is a song by American recording artist Willow.
-It was released on October 6, 2011.
+"Fireball" is a song by American singer Willow featuring rapper Nicki Minaj.
+Produced by Stoopid Boots, it was released on October 6, 2011.

 Background and release

-The song features rapper Nicki Minaj and was produced by the Stoopid Boots.
 The song premiered on October 4, 2011 on Hot 97's Angie Martinez Show.
 It was released on iTunes two days later and was released to U.S. urban radio on October 18, 2011.
 In the song, Minaj says: "Ok, I'm the street fighter, call me Chun-Li" making a reference to the character Chun-Li from the video game franchise Street Fighter and for who she ironically released a song of the same name as the character in 2018.

 Live performances

 Willow performed the song on the U.S. edition of The X-Factor on November 10, 2011.

 Music video

 The music video for the song was released on December 9, 2011 and features Smith singing the song around the city streets constantly stating that she is the "Fireball" of the party and she is eventually joined by Minaj.